strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 :::warning REQUIREMENTS

-* First, make sure [Node.js and npm are properly installed](/developer-docs/latest/setup-deployment-guides/installation/cli.md#step-1-make-sure-requirements-are-met) on your machine.
-* Optionally, you can also [install the Yarn package](https://yarnpkg.com/en/).
+Make sure [Node.js and npm are properly installed](/developer-docs/latest/setup-deployment-guides/installation/cli.md#step-1-make-sure-requirements-are-met) on your machine.
+It is also possible to use Yarn instead of npm (see [install the Yarn package](https://yarnpkg.com/en/)).

 :::